-Wound Healing and Limb Preservation
+Wound Healing Institute

 The Center for Wound Healing is an advanced care center for the treatment of difficult-to-heal wounds of the lower extremities.
 Our mission is to provide the highest quality clinical services to meet the individual needs of each patient.

-Hennepin Healthcare's Center for Wound Healing and Limb Preservation uses a unique and innovative combination of resources to assess and treat patients with complex wound conditions and vascular issues.
+The Center for Wound Healing and Limb Preservation uses a unique and innovative combination of resources to assess and treat patients with complex wound conditions and vascular issues.
 Utilizing fluorescence microangiography – a new technology that can assess blood flow in chronic, non-healing wounds and diabetic ulcers – physicians can guide treatment approaches and evaluate recovery.

 Hennepin Healthcare is the first in Minnesota to use the LUNA™ Imaging System during wound assessment.
 For wounds to heal effectively, healthy blood flow, or microcirculation, is essential.
 Non-healing wounds can often result from diabetes, a complication from recent surgery, or even frostbite.
 Hennepin Healthcare has the only multi-chamber hyperbaric oxygen facility in the region that’s used for 24/7 emergency treatment of critically ill patients and those with limb or life-threatening infections.

 Frequently Asked Questions

 When you arrive at our state-of-the-art facility you will meet our providers to discuss your medical history, review medications learn about allergies you might have.
 We will examine your wound to determine the best treatments.
 Your wound may be photographed with our 3D camera to accurately measure the wound and document healing over time.
 Tests may be ordered including blood flow studies, x-ray films and laboratory work to help determine the diagnosis.